aws-samples/guidance-for-genai-assistant/README.md

 cat requirements.log
 ```

-3. Open env.py file in the guidance-for-genai-assistant directory and update with your AWS account keys,AWS Region and Amazon S3 bucket information.
+3. Open env.py file in the guidance-for-genai-assistant directory and update with your AWS Region and Amazon S3 bucket information.
 ```sql
 vi env.py
 ```